Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Aeppli--Bott--Chern higher products

 \begin{rem} Note that we could have taken our initial data in a different cohomology group of the Schweitzer complex of a tensor power of $A^+$, beside Bott--Chern cohomology.
 Hence we in fact obtain a doubly--indexed family of Massey--like products in the spectral sequence sense; one index for the ``length'' of the product (that we may think of as the number of inputs), and one index for the cohomology group of the Schweitzer complex our inital data lives in.

 Three somewhat distinct behaviors emerge among the doubly--indexed family of products in the spectral sequence sense: The upper ``half'' of the Schweitzer complex (i.e. with index $\geq 1$) has a map of complexes to the total de Rham complex, while the lower half (i.e. with index $\leq 0$) receives a map from the total de Rham complex.
 Consequently, if we start in high degree in the upper half of the Schweitzer complex and form sufficiently short Massey products, these products map to the ordinary de Rham Massey products (but they live in finer groups).
 Similarly, we may map de Rham Massey products to ABC--Massey products starting in the lower part of the Schweitzer complex.

-On the other hand, those products that cross the $\deldelbar$-``bottleneck'' in the Schweitzer complex, i.e. with input in the upper half and output in the lower half, are genuinely new phenomena that do not seem to be related in any straightforward way to ordinary Massey products.
+On the other hand, those products that cross the \textbf{$\deldelbar$-bottleneck} in the Schweitzer complex, i.e. with input in the upper half and output in the lower half, are genuinely new phenomena that do not seem to be related in any straightforward way to ordinary Massey products.

 We also remark that one can map Bott--Chern classes to the cohomology at any index in the appropriate Schweitzer complex, and hence, if one prefers to start with a pure tensor of Bott-Chern classes, this is possible at any stage. \end{rem}